SAVE Plan Student Loan Lawsuit — Borrowers Sue

 If you have federal student loans and enrolled in the SAVE repayment plan, a major development just happened that affects you directly.

 Then, just hours later on March 10, the U.S. Court of Appeals for the 8th Circuit reversed the earlier dismissal of the main SAVE plan lawsuit (Missouri v.
 Trump), effectively ordering the end of the SAVE plan.
-This creates an unprecedented legal conflict: one lawsuit demanding SAVE be implemented, and an appeals court ruling it should be dismantled.
+This created an unusual legal conflict: one lawsuit demanding SAVE be implemented, and an appeals court ruling it should be dismantled.

 What Is the SAVE Plan?